Kaizenick/SE-sec2_g3/proj2/README.md

 **BiteCode** brings together food delivery and competitive programming in a unique, gamified experience.
 **Bite** allows users and competitive programmers to **order food and earn rewards** — getting **discounts on every order** through quick problem-solving challenges.

-After placing an order, the clock starts ticking ⏱️ — **solve a coding question before your delivery partner arrives** to earn **up to $20 off** your order!
+After placing an order, the clock starts ticking ⏱️ — **solve a coding question before your delivery partner arrives** to earn **up to 15% off** your order!
-It’s where delicious bites meet brilliant code.
+It’s where every byte earns you a bite!

 ---

 ## 🚀 Overview

-BiteCode was developed as part of a Software Engineering project to demonstrate the design and implementation of an interactive, dual-purpose web platform.
+BiteCode has been developed as part of CSC510 - Software Engineering project at NC State University to demonstrate the design and implementation of an interactive, dual-purpose web platform.

 It combines two main components: